MOTS-c Peptide: Benefits, Dosage, Side Effects & Stacking Guide

 Researchers gave MOTS-c to 22-month-old mice (roughly 70 in human years) for two weeks.
 Their running capacity doubled.
 These old mice outperformed untreated middle-aged animals.
 A single injection 10 minutes before exercise increased running time by 12% and distance by 15%.

 That 2021 Nature Communications study changed how scientists think about aging and exercise.
-MOTS-c isn’t a drug – it’s a signaling molecule your body already makes, mainly in your muscles during exercise.
+MOTS-c isn’t a drug.
+It’s a signaling molecule your body already makes, mainly in your muscles during exercise.
 Levels drop as you age.
-The research question: what happens when you add it back?
+The research question was simple: what happens when you add it back?

-I got interested in MOTS-c because of the “exercise mimetic” label.
+I started paying attention to MOTS-c because of the “exercise mimetic” label.
 It mimics some metabolic effects of working out.
 Not a replacement for training, but potentially a way to amplify the benefits as natural production declines with age.

 Quick note: MOTS-c isn’t FDA-approved.
 It’s sold as a research compound.
 This covers what the science shows and what practitioners are doing with it.